-I am the University of Cambridge's Hostmaster, responsible for our DNS services and domain name registrations.
-I work in the Network Systems team with my colleagues who run the University's data network.
+Until the end of 2021, I was the University of Cambridge's Hostmaster, responsible for our DNS services and domain name registrations.
+I worked in the Network Systems team with my colleagues who run the University's data network.

 I also set up the UIS git repository hosting service where you can find our open source DNS software and my miscellaneous git repositories.